Strandherd Drive: Realignment and extension

 Up until the mid-1990s, Strandherd Drive was an east-west coursing road extending from Moodie Drive to Woodroffe Avenue.
 With the introduction of Highway 416 and the growth of Longfields and Chapman Mills, Strandherd Drive has been realigned and has seen an increase in traffic.

-Standherd Drive begins in the west at an intersection with Fallowfield Road near Highway 416 as a two-lane road.
+Standherd Drive begins in the west at an intersection with Fallowfield Road near Highway 416 as a four-lane road.
 The original portion of the road from Moodie Drive to Cedarview Road has been renamed McKenna Casey Drive and sees little traffic.
 Heading to Jockvale Road, Strandherd is a high-speed road at 80 km/h; further east, there is a significant commercial area surrounding the intersection with Greenbank Road.
 The original part of Strandherd that terminated at Woodroffe has been renamed Deerfox Drive, and the new, higher-speed arterial road that originally ended at Crestway Avenue just east of Woodroffe has been extended to Prince of Wales Drive and across the Rideau River.

+Between 2020 and 2023, Strandherd Drive was widened between Maravista Drive and Jockvale Road, bringing it to four lanes over its entire length.
+A road bridge over the Via Rail line was also constructed in place of the original grade crossing.